Skip to Content

 1. Put the egg on a microwave-safe platter and cover it with a lightly damp towel to retain the moisture.

-2. Depending on how hot you want your fried egg, reheat it in multiple increments of 30 seconds.
-Check the egg every time to make sure that you don’t overcook it.
+2. Depending on how hot you want your fried egg, reheat it for 25 seconds.

-Here’s how to reheat fried eggs in the oven:
+Here’s how to reheat fried eggs in a conventional oven:

 1. Use parchment paper or aluminum foil to line a baking pan and then coat the lining with cooking spray.